 Still another type of principal can be a person, corporation or other organization.
 In this case, the term helps distinguish the principal from another party, the agent.
 In a principal-agent relationship, the agent is empowered to act on the principal’s behalf.

 The principal of a company may play different roles depending on the type and size of the company.
 Generally speaking, the principal is the key decision-maker and architect of the company’s vision.
 He or she signs off on major policies, strategies and deals, perhaps while also running the company on a day-to-day basis.

 Often, the principal’s role includes being the face of the company.
 The principal may represent the company in high-profile dealings with customers, suppliers, investors, regulators or the media.

 Principals also may be in charge of managing key relationships with important parties such as customers, suppliers and regulators.
-They are often invested with considerable influence and have developing new business and generating sales as a primary responsibility.
+They are often invested with considerable influence and have developing new businesses and generating sales as a primary responsibility.

 Principals may be uniquely tasked with creating a long-term vision for the company.
-Along with making decisions about strategies and ultimate outcomes, they may be responsible for developing them to begin with.
+Along with making decisions about strategies and ultimate outcomes, they may be responsible for developing them, to begin with.

 In particular, principals are likely to be concerned with succession.
 The sole owner or majority owner of a company has as one of his or her central responsibilities the job of identifying, developing and transitioning control to the next principal if the company is to continue.

 A principal is generally someone who holds a significant stake in a company that manages business activities amongst other owners if there are any.
 He or she may be a sole, majority or minority owner.
 The principal could also be someone whose special skills are deemed essential to the company.
 Principals are usually key decision-makers and ambassadors for a company.